atillabirer/gbmbackup/GBM-Diamond/frontend/src/README.md

 - [ ] Clearer Terminal messages
 - [ ] Missing 1155 logic
 - [ ] Fix issue with bold values in text, font-weight not showing
+- [ ] Remove units from timers when at 0

 ### Deployment